jwcodee/visualize_genome_assembly/README.md

 4. The bed entries belonging to the top NG`ng` contigs will be selected.
 (For large genomes, plotting all bed entries can be exceedingly slow).
 5. The bed entries with the same ID are then chained together if they are within some `dist` distances.
 6. Bed entries that are subsumed in other bed entries are removed.
 7. The bed entries are coloured.
-The colours will rotate between light blue and dark blue
+The colours will rotate between light blue and dark blue.
-8. The ideogram is generating using chromPlot[[1]](#1) with the processed bed file as input
+8. The ideogram is generating using chromPlot[[1]](#1) with the processed bed file as input.

 ### Visualization of the workflow: